 The vehicle model, inspired by a real existing car, is a Rear Wheel Drive (RWD) vehicle configuration.
-However, we suppose a different powertrain layout, in order to investigate the performance improvements allowed by the proposed stability controllers: a 4WD architectures with IWMs, which independently actuate the EV wheels.
+However, we suppose a different powertrain layout, in order to investigate the performance improvements allowed by the proposed stability controllers: a Four Wheel Drive (4WD) architectures with IWMs, which independently actuate the EV wheels.
 Vehicle model consist of several sub-systems belonging to quite different physical domains (e.g. mechanical, electrical, electronic, controlling, and more).
 The main sub-models adopted for this work are:

-- Driver Model: provide the drive command, i.e. brake and throttle demands (both dimensionless signals variable in the [0-1] range), along with the steer command. - Stability Controller: developed ESC, EBD and ABS models are interposed between the driver and the Motor Control Unit (MCU) or the Brake Control Unit (BCU).
-Detailed characteristics of each controllers are explained in the dedicated sub-section.

-- Electric Motor Model: composed by the MCU and the actuators, which reproduce the behaviour of a multiquadrant operator IWM.
-The Electric Motor (EM) is controlled in order to trace the ideal power characteristic [1] and to work on multiple quadrants: the 1° during traction phases and the 4° during braking phases. - Hydraulic Brake Plant Model: developed by Meccanica42 company, is composed by four electro-hydraulic units interposed between the main pump and the caliper of the brake system.
-Each unit is made by a controller and an electric motor, which command the hydraulic pump in order to deliver the target braking pressure to the wheel's caliper.
+- Driver Model: provide the vehicle command, such as brake and throttle demands (both dimensionless signals variable in the [0-1] range), along with the steer command of the front wheels. - Stability Controller: as already pointed out, we develop ESC, EBD and ABS models.
+These are interposed between the driver model and the Motor Control Unit (MCU) or the Brake Control Unit (BCU).
+Detailed characteristics of each controllers are briefly explained in the dedicated sub-section. - Electric Motor Model: composed by the MCU and the actuators, which reproduce the behaviour of a multi-quadrant operator IWM.
+The Electric Motor (EM) is controlled in order to trace the ideal power characteristic [5] and to work on multiple quadrants: the 1° during traction phases and the 4° during braking phases. - Hydraulic Brake Plant Model: developed by Meccanica42 company, is composed by four electro-hydraulic units interposed between the main pump and the caliper of the brake system.
+Each unit is made by a controller and an electric motor which command the hydraulic plant in order to deliver the target braking pressure to the wheel's caliper.
 They can be considered as a Controller Area Network (CAN) controlled device and so, can track a target pressure imposed by higher level control systems, thus simplifying the integration of the whole loop. - Vehicle Model: implement dynamics and kinematics behaviours of the chassis, considering multiple Degree of Freedom (DOF), i.e. longitudinal, lateral and yaw motion.
-Also, account the interaction effects between tire and road, modelling the contact according to a Pacejka model [21].
+Also, account the interaction effects between tire and road, modelling the contact according to a Pacejka model [14].

-The coupling between the Vehicle Model and the Stability Controllers is done according the block diagram scheme of Fig. 1.
+The interfacing between the Vehicle Model and the Stability Controllers is done according the block diagram scheme of Fig.1.